 Credit risk incorporates the risks associated with the Bank lending to customers who could be impacted by climate change or by changes to laws or regulations that pertain to climate change.
 ICBC (NZ) seeks to consider all identifiable credit risk when it considers new loans.
-As at the year ended 31 December 2023, the Bank's credit evaluation policies and procedures have not identified material new risks that stem from climate change that could be expected to lead to a shift in the probability of default or loss given default of loan facilities.
+Additionally, the Bank is applying a risk-based approach to the management of the risks and opportunities associated with climate change.
+The Bank's climate risk appetite is designed to ensure that it can effectively manage and mitigate climate-related risk while balancing the needs of its key stakeholders.
+This includes having clear processes to identify and assess the physical, transition and other climate related risks across its business activities.
+As at the year ended 31 December 2024, the Bank's credit evaluation policies and procedures have not identified material new risks that stem from climate change that could be expected to lead to a shift in the probability of default or loss given default of loan facilities.